engineyard/ey-docs/pages/using-snapshots.md

-# Using snapshots on AppCloud
+# Using snapshots on Cloud

 ## Single Instance